mherrmann/xcsoar-landout-images/README.md

 This produces the `zentral_und_ostalpen_de.txt` file and the `images/` directory next to the `.cup` file.

+### A big caveat

+Sometimes, some images do not load properly.
+(They remain grey, or show some grey squares.)
+You must check that the images in the `images/` folder do not exhibit this problem.
+(It is easy to do when you look at the thumbnails.)
+If an image is broken in this way, delete it and run the script again.
+The script will then only re-download this one image, and not the others.

 ## Contributing

 Please donate to https://landout.streckenflug.at/.
 You can find simple instructions on their website.